 Yes, you definitely can.
 You can either blanch it and then store it in pieces.
 You can also avoid blanching by shredding the zucchinis.
 However, a raw uncut zucchini can also be directly frozen but it will not come user-friendly when defrosting.

-Can you freeze zucchini without blanching it??
+Can you freeze zucchini without blanching it?

 Yes, you can do it.
 Freezing Zucchini without blanching is an interesting method.
 In this method, you can shred the zucchini and then the freezer.

-What is the best way to preserve zucchini??
+What is the best way to preserve zucchini?

 In our personal opinion, blanching and then storing in pieces is the best option.
-One because it preserves them for a longer period of time, and second because it can come handy when working on particular recipes, hence you will cut exact size pieces which you require.
+One because it preserves them for a longer period of time, and second because it can come in handy when working on particular recipes, hence you will cut the exact size pieces which you require.